+PAC will advise UNCC of any changes to data access rights.
-- Remove the UNC requirements for UNC approval of changes to PARR.
-PARR becomes an Annex to PAFD subject to PAC Governance.
-The principle here is to remove unnecessary barriers to data access which reduce the effectiveness of performance assurance - Request reports or data that it deems required to understand performance issues, causes and materiality of impact on the Performance Assurance Objective. - PAC will advise UNCC of any changes to data access rights. - PAC may establish a sub-committee for such purposes (within the scope of its functions, powers and duties) and comprising such members and on such terms as it decides - PAC may submit DSC Change Proposals which may include internal and/or external costs.
-Such requests are: - limited to investigations and analysis of settlement, performance of PAPs and related matters reasonably considered to impact on the achievement of the Performance Assurance Objective (for example where rules on process or performance are proven to be unnecessary / ineffective), and - subject to agreement by a simple majority of all PAC members, (this might require ex-Committee voting if not all members have attended the meeting), and - Subject to the same process as for any other proposals through DSC Change Management - Requesting the remedy of performance issues, even where there is no explicit prescriptive performance standard specified in the code, where that performance issue is limiting or preventing the achievement of the Performance Assurance Objective (PAO)

-8) PAC Protections

-- All shippers shall be required to nominate a person in their organisation to act in capacity as First Point of Contact in relation to all PAC correspondence (the "PAP Authoriser"), such person to have appropriate knowledge and authority so as to understand and instruct action to be taken in regard to such communication - PAC, PAFA, JO and CDSP personnel and any other party attending closed PAC meetings may not reveal the workings or the decision making process in reaching any decisions, save when required by law or due to an appeal from any affected party. - PAC, PAFA, JO and CDSP personnel and any other party attending closed PAC meeting are required to sign and adhere to undying non-disclosure agreements and any confidential material downloaded must be deleted when no longer required and when ceasing to attend the PAC (for whatever reason), whichever is sooner. - Using an approach similar to Section X for EBCC (which avoids the need for each and every Party to provide separate indemnities), Members (being persons) of PAC, PAFA and CDSP connected with a performance assurance decision should be protected from any litigation connected with the operation of the performance assurance regime - PAC will be an elected and impartial committee with appropriate expertise to make assessments and judgements using the tools and evidence provided to inform actions in pursuit of the Performance Assurance Objective.
-Version 12.0
+- PAC may establish a sub-committee for such purposes (within the scope of its functions, powers and duties) and comprising such members and on such terms as it decides - PAC may submit DSC Change Proposals which may include internal and/or external costs.
+Such requests are: - limited to investigations and analysis of settlement, performance of PAPs and 0 related matters reasonably considered to impact on the achievement of the Performance Assurance Objective (for example where rules on process or performance are proven to be unnecessary / ineffective), and - 0 subject to agreement by a simple majority of all PAC members, (this might require ex-Committee voting if not all members have attended the meeting), and - Subject to the same process as for any other proposals through DSC Change 0 Management - 260 Requesting the remedy of performance issues, even where there is no explicit prescriptive performance standard specified in the code, where that performance issue is limiting or preventing the achievement of the Performance Assurance Objective (PAO) - 8) PAC Protections - All shippers shall be required to nominate a person in their organisation to act in capacity as First Point of Contact in relation to all PAC correspondence (the "PAP Authoriser"), such person to have appropriate knowledge and authority so as to understand and instruct action to be taken in regard to such communication - PAC, PAFA, JO and CDSP personnel and any other party attending closed PAC meetings may not reveal the workings or the decision making process in reaching any decisions, save when required by law or due to an appeal from any affected party. - PAC, PAFA, JO and CDSP personnel and any other party attending closed PAC meeting are required to sign and adhere to undying non disclosure agreements and any confidential material downloaded must be deleted when no longer required and when ceasing to attend the PAC (for whatever reason), whichever is sooner. - Using an approach similar to Section X for EBCC (which avoids the need for each and 275 every Party to provide separate indemnities), Members (being persons) of PAC, PAFA and CDSP connected with a performance assurance decision should be protected from any litigation connected with the operation of the performance assurance regime - PAC will be an elected and impartial committee with appropriate expertise to make assessments and 9) judgements using the tools and evidence provided to inform actions in pursuit of the Performance Assurance Objective.